The first moment of consciousness. Early morning sun in the Siberian countryside. Staggering and falling on a gravel road.

 Surely, street thieves would’ve taken everything – including passport and credit cards?

-And so I “woke up”, stumbling in a frenzy realizing that I’d been drugged and robbed and dumped in the countryside of God-knows-f*ckin’-where!
+And so I “woke up”, stumbling in a frenzy, realizing I’d been robbed and dumped in the countryside of God-knows-f*ckin’-where!

 But the damage could have been worse …